spatie/docs.spatie.be-old/resources/views/laravel-event-projector/v1/introduction.md

 This package aims to be the simple and very pragmatic way to get started with event sourcing in Laravel.

+Why not take a moment to watch our [introduction to Laravel Event Projector video](https://www.youtube.com/watch?v=28jmTeN3VYc).

 ## We have badges!

 <section class="article_badges">